raspberrypilearning/flatgame-for-mentors/en/step_2.md

 ## Setting up

-Young people will need to draw somewhere - either on a seperate table, or move the comptuer to the side and draw there.

-- Gather any art or craft supplies you have at hand.
-- A4 paper is fine, but if you have bigger then you can use it.

-ADD - can make the drawings at home in advance and have paretns send in ADD - can bring things in from home to base theme on

-You'll also need to test the file sharing process.
+Your creators will need digital images of objects and patterns they like, to upload to Scratch.
+These can be photographs or digital drawings made on a computer.

 --- task ---
-Take some test photos on a phone or device
+If you are planning this project in advance, you could pre-arrange for your creators to bring artwork to the club.
+They could:

+- make the drawings at home in advance and have parents send them in
+- bring things in from home to base theme on
+- bring photographs of objects and patterns in their home
 --- /task ---

 --- task ---

+If you're doing the artwork in the session, creators will need materials and space to create - either on a seperate table, or move the comptuer to the side and invent there.

+- Gather any art or craft supplies you have at hand.
+- A4 paper is fine, but bigger is better.

+--- /task ---

+--- task ---
 Test out how to share photos by sending to with a device that creators will use via a method that works best for your club.

 For example:
 - Create a google folder on both the device for taking photos and the creators machines.
 Save and download via google drive.
 - Send them all to one machine via email.
 Then use a flash drive to distrubte to the creators machines
 - If creators are using tablets, they could take photos and use Scratch.
-So there is no need to share accross devices.
+So there is no need to share across devices.
 - If you have a server set up you could save photos to this

 Some simple ways to share files from mobile devices you could try are: